CarlColijn/Jazillionth/README.md

     jazil.ShouldBe(summer1.Result(), summer2.Result(), 'add in a negative')
   },

-  'Result should close the summer': function(jazil) {
+  'Calling Result should close the summer': function(jazil) {
     let summer = new Summer
     jazil.Assert(summer.CanAdd(), 'new Summer not addable')
     summer.Add(3)